Why Impedance Matching is Important in a Transmission LineBy ZM Peterson • Nov 28, 2019

 You can read more about transient ringing in a perfectly impedance matched transmission line in an article from Bogdan Adamczyk in In Compliance Magazine.

 When both ends of a transmission line are mismatched and the line is driven with an analog signal, the forward and backward travelling waves can form standing waves if the line is driven at specific frequencies.
-Some signalling standards actually exploit this behavior to properly drive a downstream component (e.g., antennas).
+Some signaling standards actually exploit this behavior to properly drive a downstream component (e.g., antennas).
 When driven with a high power pulse, such as in radio-over-fiber, transmitting antenna, or RF power electronics applications, a standing wave on a completely mismatched line can actually damage a trace with low copper weight.

 Note that I've largely been referring to single-ended traces, but the discussion here applies equally to differential pairs.
-The difference is that termination in most signalling standards is specified in terms of the differential impedance.
+The difference is that termination in most signaling standards is specified in terms of the differential impedance.
 As an example, in LVDS, the differential pair is typically terminated at the receiver with a parallel resistor.
 Contrast this with a single-ended transmission line with a low-impedance driver; this arrangement requires placing a series resistor at the driver such that the driver's impedance matches the transmission line's characteristic impedance, which should also be matched to the receiver.
-Be sure to check your component datasheets and signalling standard when designing and matching a transmission line.
+Be sure to check your component datasheets and signaling standard when designing and matching a transmission line.

 In an upcoming set of articles, I'll get into the stackup and impedance matching network design issues.
 For now, my hope is that readers gain a better understanding of why impedance matching is important in a transmission line.
 If you're looking for a knowledgable firm that offers cutting-edge PCB design services and digital marketing services for innovative electronics companies, contact NWES for a consultation.